epetousis/North-React/README.md

 #North

-North is an open source client written in javascript with React Native for the Compass School Manager.
+North is an open source client written in Javascript with React Native for the Compass School Manager.